fg1/mugiss-extract/README.md

 µGISS-Extract: OpenStreetMap cities extractor
 =============================================

-`mugiss_extract` is a tool for extracting cities boundaries from [OpenStreetMap PBF files](https://wiki.openstreetmap.org/wiki/PBF_Format) and exporting them in a CSV file.
+`mugiss-extract` is a tool for extracting cities boundaries from [OpenStreetMap PBF files](https://wiki.openstreetmap.org/wiki/PBF_Format) and exporting them in a CSV file.
 City extraction is based on the [`boundary`](https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative) and [`admin_level`](https://wiki.openstreetmap.org/wiki/Key:admin_level) tags in OpenStreetMap.